 As a result, the Lola crew modified the aluminium/carbon fiber honeycomb chassis to accept the stepped floor, fitted smaller wings, and left the airbox out altogether.
 The lack of the traditional large hump containing the intake gave the car a very strange, unfinished look, hearkening back to the crude designs seen in 1987, when naturally aspirated engines were reintroduced.

-Similarly, the car had to be retrofitted with the new Cosworth ED V8 engine, better known as the Ford Zetec-R. This powerplant was a descendant of the 3.5L EC, which had been developed for use in the Benetton B194, which had won the 1994 championship with Michael Schumacher.
+Similarly, the car had to be retrofitted with the new Cosworth ED V8 engine, better known as the Ford Zetec-R. This power plant was a descendant of the 3.5L HB, which had been in use since 1989.
+When the EC (Zetec-R) appeared, the HB became a customer engine, and development virtually stopped.

 But when the FIA decided to swap the allowance of airboxes for a decreased engine displacement, the EC had to be downsized to 3.0L ECA, bringing power down to 630 horsepower as seen exclusively in the Sauber C14.

-The ED was then created for the lesser Minardi, Simtek, Forti and Pacific teams, and produced a mere 580 horsepower, a figure the Lola couldn't even match since it lacked an airbox.
+At the same time the ED was created from the HB, to provide engines for the lesser Minardi, Simtek, Forti and Pacific teams.
+In this guise, it produced a mere 580 horsepower, a figure the Lola couldn't even match since it lacked an airbox.
 With only the odd Forti FG01 holding out as a manual Formula One car, the Lola was fitted with a six-speed sequential shift transmission developed by Hewland.

 Owing to the uncertainty cast over the project, the car also lacked development in terms of rear end aerodynamics.
-With no clue what the FIA would decided about the use of diffusers or their specific dimensions if they would be allowed, the Lola was left without one entirely.
+With no clue what the FIA would decide about the use of diffusers, or their specific dimensions if they would be allowed, the Lola was left without one entirely.

 At the front it was a different story.
 Unlike the stubborn Ferrari and Jordan teams, the car sported the common raised nose arrangement first seen on the Tyrrell 019 in 1990.
 The feature had been popularized by Benetton in the following seasons, something Julian Cooper remembered fondly.
 In all, the car weighed 510 kg (1124 lbs), allowing for 10 kg of ballast to offset the 42/58 front/rear weight distribution.